Takanu/Capsule/README.md

-Capsule is an export manager for Blender that allows you to automate the export of hundreds of objects in a scene with a single click.
+Capsule is a plugin for Blender that makes the process of exporting quick and seamless, leveraging Blender's inbuilt export formats to let you export hundreds of assets into multiple formats with a single click.

 ## Features

-- Create reusable Export Presets that can be used across .blend files.

-- Lets you export hundreds of Objects and Collections automatically with a single click.
+* **Batch Exports** - Mark hundreds of objects and groups in a scene for export and export them all with one click.
+If you've made changes to assets in the scene and need to re-export them, it's as simple as one more click.

+* **Export Lists** - Get an overview of all objects prepared for export and quickly change their settings from the list menus.

-- Supports Alembic, Collada, FBX, GLTF, OBJ, STL and USD export formats.
+* **Export Presets** - Create detailed sets of export settings, supporting Alembic, Collada, FBX, GLTF, OBJ, STL and USD export formats.

-- Automatically aligns export targets to the scene origin (with a few caveats).

-- Organise your Objects and Collection export candidates with an interactive Export List.

-- Delicious export pie menus for convenient export edits 🥧
+* **Origin Point Export** - You can decide where the origin point is in your exports, no need to manually move around your objects before exporting.

+* **Automated Folder Structures** - Capsule lets you automatically generate folders for your exports to help keep complex export setups organised.

 ## Installation